Cart 0

 Swimrun Orcas Island

-When you’re ready to try Swimrun you will need to use some gear to get started.
-The gear consists of a few main components, and these are just high-level facts about Swimrun gear.
-If you want to take a deep dive be sure to check out our Gear Talk show with the Swimrun Labs and our Complete Guide to Swimrun Gear.
+When you're ready to try swimrun, you will need some gear to get started.
+The gear consists of a few main components.
+These are just high-level info about swimrun gear.
+If you want to take a deep dive, be sure to check out our Complete Guide to Swimrun Gear.

-Swimrun Wetsuit: Check out our Swimrun wetsuit suit-out where we discuss all things you need to consider for a Swimrun.
+Swimrun Wetsuit: Check out our Swimrun wetsuit suit-out where we discuss all things you need to consider for a swimrun wetsuit.

-Swimrun Pull Buoy (Optional but highly recommended): Having a Swimrun pull buoy will provide you lots of floatation when you are swimming.
-This is really helpful especially since you are wearing your shoes during an event!
-We have some of our favorite pull buoys in our Swimrun gear guide.
+Swimrun Pull Buoy: Having a swimrun pull buoy provides lots of flotation when swimming.
+This is really helpful especially since you are wearing your shoes during the event!
+Check out our YouTube video Swimrun Pull Buoy: Tips, Mounting & Mistakes for more pull buoy info.

-Swim Paddles (Optional but recommended depending on your overall swim fitness): We have a great Gear Talk episode where we talk about all things paddles for Swimrun.
+Swim Paddles: We have a great Gear Talk episode where we talk about all things paddles for swimrun.

 Swim Goggles: Just use your favorite open water goggles here.
 No need to overthink it.

-Shin/ Lower body floats (Optional): Most Swimrunners will use a swimrun pull buoy due to the incredible buoyancy advantage, but some people still like the shin floats.
+Shin/Lower body floats (Optional): Most swimrunners use a swimrun pull buoy due to the incredible buoyancy advantage, but some people still like the shin floats.

-Mandatory Swimrun Race Gear: The mandatory race gear varies from race to race but usually consists of a whistle (one for each racer or one per team), a compression bandage (one per team), a soft flask/cup for drinking since most races are “cupless,” and race bib & cap.
+Mandatory Swimrun Race Gear: The mandatory race gear varies from race to race but usually consists of a whistle (one for each racer or one per team), a compression bandage (one per team), a soft flask or cup for drinking since most races are cupless, and race bib and cap.

 Swimrun Photo Credit to Mark L Simmons Photography & AP Photoworks